-An important feature of a water system is its net financial assets/(debt).
-A positive net financial asset indicates that the system has resources to deal with future capital and other needs.
-A negative number indicates that past capital and other investments must be financed from future revenues.
+An important feature of a water system is its net financial assets.
+A positive net financial asset indicates that the system has minimum debt and an available reserve to be utilized to finance future capital works.
+A negative value indicates that the system debts exceed their reserves.
+Maintaining a positive financial balance can be critical to avoiding interest payments required to maintain debt.
 The Lion's Head DWS's net financial assets/(Debt) are shown in Figure 4.1 below.